subhramukherjee2398/Js--Interview-Answers/Sheet1(Basic).md

 3.For asynchronous operations (like setTimeout, network requests, etc.), JavaScript utilizes Web APIs.
 These operations are handed off to the browser's APIs, which handle them outside the JavaScript engine.

-4.Once an asynchronous operation is completed, its callback function is added to the callback queue/Task queue.
+4.Once an asynchronous operation is completed by web apis, its callback function is added to the callback queue/Task queue.
 This queue holds messages waiting to be processed.

 5.The event loop continuously checks the call stack.
 If it’s empty and there are tasks in the callback queue and processed to next step.